lieryan/vim-jumpsuite/README.md

    unittest easier doesn't have extensive test coverage.
 4. Write vim docs
 5. Add ways to disable setting global settings like makeprg.
+6. We should have an option to auto-open jumpsuite when vim-test finished